 Extrapolating from these data and looking at the identified concern for increased transmission

 through aerosol generating procedures, clinicians who are involved in the assessment and management of the upper airway including nasal endoscopy, tracheostomy/laryngectomy management and insertion of nasogastric tubes or manometry catheters are also at an increased risk of COVID-19 exposure.
 All clinicians should adhere to local and facility policies and State/Territory legislation and guidelines regarding whether the procedure should be conducted and if deemed required, ensure the appropriate use of PPE and the management of suspected or confirmed COVID-19 cases.

 Inadequate personal protective equipment (PPE), improper use of PPE, and poor hand hygiene are potential factors that can lead to transmission.

 Online PPE training is mandatory for all NSW Health clinical and support staff who work in and around patient areas.
-Training is available through My Health Learning.
+Training is available through

 In all circumstances: